LOTS MORE MOD and MAINTENANCE PROJECTS COMPLETED AND COMING,

 Auto Bild Sportscars article on the 215/45R17 (same size I bought) is HERE

 [EDIT] If you get tired of the center caps that came with the Feathers, the Helium center caps fit and are available from Goodwin Racing, I think they look better:

-Hotchkis camber plates from Way Motor Works installed.
+Hotchkis camber plates (P/N 30830 for OE type springs) from Way Motor Works installed.

 I wanted to be able to dial in more negative camber AND reinforce the weak strut towers- these camber plates were the answer for both and allow for me to change hardware to accomodate coilovers at some point in the future.
 I did have some slight mushrooming, easily corrected with a small piece of 2x4 and a 5-lb hammer.

 My installation write-up for the camber plates can be found HERE, Hotchkis Camber Plate installation instructions are HERE.

 After trying Royal Purple Synchromax in my BMWs and being amazed at the difference it made in shift quality, I decided to try this in the Mini even though I had the BMW OE MTF-LT-2.

 Cliffs Notes DIY: Raise car so that it is level front to back and side to side (I used ramps and two jacks at rear jack points), remove fill bolt first (8mm hex socket), then remove drain bolt and drain all old fluid, reinstall drain bolt (43 Nm or ~32 ft/lbs), fill through fill hole using tubing and/or pump until fluid starts to come out, reinstall fill bolt (43 Nm or ~32 ft/lbs)- ENJOY